KerfuffleV2/mdoexperiments/README.md

 }
 ```

-For comparison, the corresponding plain version with manual input threading would look like:
+For comparison, the corresponding non-monadic approach with manual input threading would look like:

 ```rust
 // Helper functions and type elided